mileweb/docs-content-cdn/docs/portal/cnames/creating-cname.md

 - Update your DNS records to point your hostname(s) to the CNAME.

 1. In the left pane, click **CNAMEs**.
-2. At the top right of the screen, click the **Create CNAME** button.
+2. At the top right of the CNAMEs page, click the **Create CNAME** button.
 3. Complete the fields in the Create a CNAME form.
 Required fields are denoted by an asterisk (\*).

 <p align=center><img src="/docs/resources/images/cname1.png" alt="cname overview page" width="900"></p>